zannloo/tp/docs/DeveloperGuide.md

        Expected: If the value of x is a positive whole number and falls within the range of 1 to the total number of tasks in the task list, then the task with the respective index number will be marked.
 Otherwise, an error message of `Invalid task index` will be shown.

     1. Test case: `mark x` (where x is not a number)<br>
-       Expected: An error message of `Index provided is not a non-zero unsigned integer.` will be shown.
+       Expected: An error message of `Index provided is not a non-zero unsigned integer` will be shown.

     1. Other incorrect `mark` commands to try: `mark`<br>
        Expected: An error message of `Invalid command format` will be shown.